meonkeys/docker-isolator/Readme.md

 What about HTTPS?
 : I was assuming Traefik would terminate HTTPS traffic, so Nginx and the isolated service shouldn't need to handle that.

-How do I get real client IP addresses?
+How do I get real client IP addresses with multiple reverse proxies?
 : I don't know.
 Should be doable with the right headers.

 ## Copyright and license